94929/picture-processing/README.md

 The mosaic transformation takes a *list* of pictures and combines them together to create a mosaic.
 The mosaic transform takes a integer parameter, **tile-size**, which specifies the size of a single square mosaic tile.
 The output picture will have dimensions corresponding to the *smallest* individual width and individual height within the set of specified pictures, *trimmed to be a multiple of the tile-size.*

 The tiles in the picture are arranged so that for every tile, the neighbouring tiles to the east and south come from the next picture in the list, (wrapping round as appropriate).
-The top-left tile comes from the first picture. e.g. Consider making a mosaic of pictures a, b and c (of di↵erent sizes, where *a* is 3 tiles wide by 3 tiles high, *b* is four tiles wide by 3 tiles high, and *c* is four tiles wide by four tiles high):
+The top-left tile comes from the first picture. e.g. Consider making a mosaic of pictures a, b and c (of different sizes, where *a* is 3 tiles wide by 3 tiles high, *b* is four tiles wide by 3 tiles high, and *c* is four tiles wide by four tiles high):